Internal Partnering: is it Really Possible? (628 words)

-Most organizations of size employ alliance managers to facilitate their external strategic alliances.
-Yet, too frequently little attention is paid to internal partnering.
+Most organizations on’t focus on internal partnering.
+However, those of size employ alliance managers to facilitate their external strategic alliances.
 When it is, generally it is the HR department that is charged with the task of improving interdepartmental relationships.
 And, too frequently, HR does not have the authority to do what needs to be done.

 Recently, I was doing work for a manufacturer of considerable size.
 They desired alliance instruction for both external and internal applications.
 After some investigation, it became clear to me that there were two elements within the culture of the manufacturer that stood between where they were, and where they wanted to be.